tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 ### Prerequisites

 We assume [`ROS`][ros] is installed on the machine.
-Code is developed and tested so far under `ROS indigo` and `ROS kinetic`.
+Code was initially developed and tested so far under `ROS indigo`, `ROS kinetic` and `ROS melodic`.
+The code is now developed under `ROS noetic`.

 [ros]: http://www.ros.org/